hypersign-protocol/zk-kyc-using-ibc/README.md

 hermes create connection --a-chain wasmdnode --b-chain hidnode
 ```

-Channel creation between contracts deployed on both the cahins.  but before that respective contracts needs to be deployed on respective chains.
+Next we have to create the channel, but before that let's deploy our zk-verifier contract on hypersign and business  (whitelisting pool) contract on wasm blockchain.

+## Smart Contract

 ### Building verifier contract on hypersign chain: